-The next issue is whether judgment should be entered against Defendants in the amount of \$487,879.24, as suggested by the Government.
+The next issue is whether judgment should be entered against Defendants in the amount of

+\$1,628,046.50, as suggested by the Government.
 Doc.
-No. 14 at 24.
+No. 24 at 20.
 An exact amount of disgorgement is not required.
 United States v.
 Stinson, 239 F. Supp.
 3d 1299, 1327 (M.D.
 Fla.
 2017), motion for relief from judgment granted, No. 6:14-CV-1534-ORL-22TBS, 2017 WL 2493239 (M.D.
 Fla.
 May 21, 2017), and aff'd, 729 F. App'x 891 (11th Cir.
 2018).
 But, "[t]here must be a 'relationship between the amount of disgorgement and that amount of ill-gotten gain."
 Id. (quoting C.F.T.C. v.
 Sidoti, 178 F.3d 1132, 1138 (11th Cir.
 1999)).

-The government bases its disgorgement amount on the "tax preparation fees for the Defendants' preparation of the following three specific and distinct categories of false tax returns that claim: unreimbursed employee business expenses reported on a Schedule A; self-employed business income and/or expenses reported on a Schedule C; and the [EITC]."
+The Government bases its disgorgement amount on the tax preparation fees for the Defendants' preparation of the three discrete categories of returns that claim: (1) unreimbursed employee business expenses on Forms Schedule A; (2) self-employed business expenses of \$4,000 or more, without reporting any income, on Forms Schedule C; and (3) the EITC.
 Doc.
-14 at 23-24.
+24 at 18-19.
 The Government offers the declaration of paralegal Amanda Reinken who obtained records from EPS Financial, Inc., including a tax preparation fee report for the EFIN associated with Defendants.
 Doc.
-No. 14-3 at ¶ 3.
-Ms. Reinken declares that Defendants received tax preparation fees from tax returns that "claimed self-employed business income and/or expense reported on a Form Schedule C, the [EITC], and unreimbursed employee business expenses on a Form Schedule A" totaling \$487,879.24 in 2013 through 2018.
-Id. at ¶¶ 12, 13.
-Ms. Reinken received the documents upon which she bases her declaration in electronic format and combined them with Electronic Fraud Detection System ("EFDS") reports for 2013 through 2018, then cross-referenced names and social security numbers and created one spreadsheet for tax returns filed in 2013 through 2018 that contained a Schedule A, a Schedule C or claimed an EITC.
-Id. at ¶¶ 6-10.
+No. 24-2 at ¶ 3.
+Reinken declares that Defendants received tax preparation fees from tax returns that claimed: (1) unreimbursed employee business expenses on a Form Schedule A; (2) self-employed business expenses equal or greater than \$4,000, but not claiming any business income, reported on a Form Schedule C (but did not claim unreimbursed employee business expenses on a Form Schedule A); and (3) the EITC (but not those falling into categories (1) and (2).
+Id. at ¶¶ 9-23.
+The tax preparation fees from those categories total \$1,628,046.50 from 2015 through 2018.
+Id.
+Ms. Reinken received the documents upon which she bases her declaration in electronic format and combined them with Electronic Fraud Detection System ("EFDS") reports for 2015 through 2018, then cross-referenced names and social security numbers and created spreadsheets for tax returns filed in 2015 through 2018 that contained a Schedule A, a Schedule C or claimed an EITC.
+Id. at ¶¶ 6-7.
 Ms. Reinken's analysis was limited in that she was unable:

-[T]o identify the fee for every customer identified on the IRS EFDS reports whose tax return filed with an EFIN associated with the Defendants described above in 2013, 2014, 2015, 2016, 2017, or 2018 claimed a[n] unreimbursed employee business expenses (EBE) on Forms Schedule A, business income and/or expenses on Forms Schedule C, or the [EITC].
+[T]o identify the fee for every customer identified on the IRS EFDS reports whose tax return filed with an EFIN associated with the Defendants described above in 2015, 2016, 2017, or 2018 claimed unreimbursed employee business expenses ("EBE") on Forms Schedule A, self-employed business expenses (with no reported business income) in amounts equal to or greater than \$4,000 on Forms Schedule C, and the [EITC].
 The records from EPS Financial, Inc. did not show the amount of the fee disbursed for every tax return identified on the IRS EFDS reports for the Defendants.

-Id. at ¶ 14.
+Id. at ¶ 25.

-Based upon this record, given that every one of the original sixty returns reviewed by the

-Government required adjustment, the Government produced a reasonable approximation of

-Defendants' ill-gotten gains.
-It is recommended that the district court enter judgment requiring

-Defendants, jointly and severally, to disgorge \$487,879.24 to the government.
+Based upon this record, and given that every one of the original forty-eight returns reviewed by the Government required adjustment, Doc.
+No. 1 at ¶155, the Government produced a reasonable approximation of Defendants' ill-gotten gains.
+It is recommended that the district court enter judgment requiring Defendants, jointly and severally, to disgorge \$1,628,046.50 to the government.